Patch groups - Amazon Systems Manager

 After you create a patch group and tag managed nodes, you can register the patch group with a patch baseline.
 Registering the patch group with a patch baseline ensures that the nodes within the patch group use the rules defined in the associated patch baseline.

-For more information about how to create a patch group and associate the patch group to a patch baseline, see Working with patch groups and Add a patch group to a patch baseline.
+For more information about how to create a patch group and associate the patch group to a patch baseline, see Creating and managing patch groups and Add a patch group to a patch baseline.

-To view an example of creating a patch baseline and patch groups by using the Amazon Command Line Interface (Amazon CLI), see Tutorial: Patch a server environment (Amazon CLI).
+To view an example of creating a patch baseline and patch groups by using the Amazon Command Line Interface (Amazon CLI), see Tutorial: Patch a server environment using the Amazon CLI.
 For more information about Amazon EC2 tags, see Tag your Amazon EC2 resources in the Amazon EC2 User Guide.

 How it works